 In this day in age, many, but not all, who take Spiritual Leadership titles and roles have not yet tamed their ego, or ‘Shadow’ self, which is one of the steps when wanting to fully immerse oneself in the Love of Christ Consciousness.
 Many carry one or more of the seven deadly thought forms (Pride, Envy, Gluttony, Lust, Anger, Greed, or Sloth) within their being, infecting their followers like a rampant virus.
 They allow themselves to be drunk in the delights of carnal desires, rather than being immersed in the Love and Light of Christ.

-This is why Christ Yeshua ben Joseph stated, ‘many will come in the name of Christ and will lead many astray!’
+This is why Christ Yehoshua ben YHVH stated, ‘many will come in the name of Christ and will lead many astray!’
 For the preach the gospel in the name of Jesus and live with sin!

 The way is simple, but the path is broad!

 Make a yearly donation

 One comment on “What’s the difference between a Preacher, Priest, Pastor, Rabbi, Reverend, Deacon, Bishop, Minister, and Pope?”